top of page

 The verb 'mystify' is derived from the noun 'mystery,' which finds its origins in Middle English and Old French, influenced by Latin 'mysterium' and Greek 'musterion' (μυστήριον).
 These ancient words were associated with secret rites, hidden knowledge, and religious practices not readily understood by the uninitiated.
 'Mystify' was formed by adding the suffix '-ify,' which comes from Latin '-ficare,' meaning 'to make' or 'to cause.'
 Therefore, 'mystify' etymologically means 'to make mysterious' or 'to cause mystery.'
 It conveys the deliberate act of perplexing, confusing, or bewilderment by creating a sense of mystery, uncertainty, or incomprehensibility.
 The term's roots in secrecy and hidden knowledge underscore its ability to confound and mystify by design.

-Find the meaning of mystify
+Find the correct meaning of the verb mystify:

 Try Again!